 - Arcing Fire - When attacking with this weapon, this model can ignore intervening models except those within 1" of the target.

-- Targeting Flare - Instead of attacking, this model may place a 3" AOE anywhere completely within 10" and in LOS.
-Models in the AOE lose Stealth, and other models can ignore clouds when drawing LOS to them.
+- Targeting Flare - Instead of making an attack with this weapon, you can place a 3" AOE anywhere completely within 10" of this model, with a center point in this model's LOS, ignoring intervening models.
+While a model is within the AOE, it loses Stealth, and models can ignore cloud effects when determining LOS to it.
 The AOE lasts for one turn.

 - Damage Type: Fire - This weapon does fire damage.

 - Continuous Fire - A model hit by this attack is set on fire.
 A model on fire suffers a POW 12 fire damage roll in Maintenance phase of owner's turn until the fire expires.